-Meet Team Apple Seeds!Team Apple Seeds is comprised of a dedicated staff that develops and runs the educational programs on the Teaching Farm and in the schools.
+Team Apple Seeds is comprised of a dedicated staff that manages the Teaching Farm and runs the educational programs on the Teaching Farm and in schools across Northwest Arkansas.

 Kyra Ramsey, Co-Executive DirectorKyra’s introduction to Apple Seeds came soon after moving with her family to Fayetteville after spending more than a decade in Chicago.
-Quickly captivated with Apple Seeds’ mission, she joined the Board of Directors and helped to give it a bigger voice in the community.
+Quickly captivated with Apple Seeds’ mission, she joined the team and helped to give it a bigger voice in the community.
 Her claim to fame?
 Dressing up as the Carrot Fairy during Fayetteville’s Lighting of the Square Parade.
 Yes, that was her!
 But kidding aside, she loves Apple Seeds and never tires seeing students out in the garden…digging, learning, and connecting!In her spare time you can find Kyra chasing after her two kids, being chased by her dog, running the trails, and trying to beat her Scrabble computer opponent.

 Cale Nicholson, Farm ManagerCale grew up on a farm where raising vegetables, feeding calves, and exploring creeks with your dog Pee Wee was just what you did.
 He has completed organic gardening internships around the country, culminating in a year managing the Community Supported Agriculture (CSA) project at the Heifer Ranch in Perryville, AR.
 Cale also created the Teaching Garden at the Oxford Boys and Girls Club in conjunction with his graduate work through the Center for the Study of Southern Culture in Oxford, MS. After working on the Glynwood Institute farm in upstate New York, he returned to his home state with the goal of helping children have healthier lifestyles through gardening with the Arkansas Children’s Hospital Research Institute’s Childhood Obesity Program’s Delta Garden Study and Arkansas GardenCorps programs.
 Cale holds a BA in English from the University of Central Arkansas and a MA in Southern Studies from the University of Mississippi.
 That’s right, folks.
 Liberal Arts educated and farm trained!